David Silverman (animator)

-David Silverman (born March 15, 1957) is an American animator who has directed numerous episodes of the animated TV series The Simpsons, as well as its film adaptation.
+David Silverman (born March 15, 1957) is an American animator who has directed numerous episodes of the animated television series The Simpsons, as well as its 2007 film adaptation.
 Silverman was involved with the series from the very beginning, animating all of the original short Simpsons cartoons that aired on The Tracey Ullman Show.
 He went on to serve as director of animation for several years.
 He also did the animation for the 2016 film The Edge of Seventeen, which was produced by Gracie Films.